Defacto2/server/docs/README.md

 ### Source code linting

 The source code is linted using the [golangci-lint](https://golangci-lint.run/) aggregator that runs a number of linters locally.

+If you want to optionally lint the CSS and JS assets, you will need to install [Stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/) which will require [node.js](https://nodejs.org/) and a package manager.

 ```sh
 task lint